Venafi/VenafiPS/docs/functions/Get-VdcAttribute.md

 ### -Attribute
 Only retrieve the value/values for this attribute.
-For custom fields, you provided either the Guid or Label.
+For custom fields, you can provide either the Guid or Label.

 ```yaml
 Type: String[]